dbykovsky/sumofusM/README.md

   * [ ] User can modify profile information
 * [ ] User can make a donation to Sum of Us

-The following features will be implemented in a next milestone:
+The following **optional** features could be implemented in a future release:

 * [ ] User can mark as favorite, unfavorite
 * [ ] Settings and preferences allow the user to sign a petition by tapping on a 'Sign' button (perhaps a heart or a star) without having to confirm?
-*
-The following **optional** features could be implemented in a future release:

 * [ ] User can locate campaigns based on geographical location, i.e. by city, state, country
 * [ ] Allow offline reading on favorite campaigns
 * [ ] Allow recurring donations